markruys/gw2pvo/README.md

 gw2pvo --gw-station-id GWID --gw-account ACCOUNT --gw-password PASSWORD --pvo-system-id PVOID --pvo-api-key KEY --csv "Solar DATE.csv"
 ```

-Off course replace GWID, ACCOUNT, PVOID, PASSWORD, and KEY for the proper values.
-DATE will be automatically substituted by the current date.
+Replace GWID, ACCOUNT, PVOID, PASSWORD, and KEY by the proper values.
+DATE is a template and will be automatically substituted by the current date.

 ### Config file